Riolku/setter-suite/README.md

 - `judge`: Judge a file.
 This will run the program on _all_ test cases.
 Helpful for knowing which cases break a solution.
 - `validate`: Validate the test data set against the validator.

+## C++ Quickstart

+For convenience, pre-built code is kept in `build/`.
+Some common configurations are kept there.
+Otherwise, read below for a more detailed description of the files.

 ## C++ Utilities

 All the utilities are in `cpp_utils`.
 Dependency lists can be seen in `dependencies.yml`.